HexadigmSystems/FunctionTraits/README.md

 ---
 <a name="WriteTraits"></a>
-### _Write traits_
+### _Write traits_[^5]

 <a name="AddVariadicArgs_t"></a><details><summary>AddVariadicArgs_t</summary>
 ```C++
 template <TRAITS_FUNCTION_C F>
 using AddVariadicArgs_t;
 ```
 Type alias for "F" after adding "..." to the end of its argument list if not already present.
 Note that the calling convention is also changed to the "Cdecl" calling convention for the given compiler.
-This is the only supported calling convention for variadic functions in this release but most platforms require this calling convention for variadic functions.
+This is the only supported calling convention for variadic functions in this release, but most platforms require this calling convention for variadic functions.
 It ensures that the calling function (opposed to the called function) pops the stack of arguments after the function is called, which is required by variadic functions.
 Other calling conventions that also do this are possible though none are currently supported in this release (since none of the currently supported compilers support this - such calling conventions are rare in practice).</details>

 <a name="AddNoexcept_t"></a><details><summary>AddNoexcept_t</summary>
 ```C++